-So, how can we, as organizational psychologists, learn to manage difference more effectively, constructively, justly and sustainably?
-How can we be sensitive to our constituencies while also opening up painful discourse?
-How can we collaborate on common goals across the most seemingly intractable and fractious divides?
+As organizational psychologists, we must continue to learn to manage difference more effectively, constructively, justly, and sustainably.
+We must remain sensitive to our constituencies while also opening up painful discourse to expose problems and craft solutions.
+We must work to collaborate on common goals across the most seemingly intractable and fractious divides.
 The increasing interdependence, mobility, contact and consequences of modern society intensify these issues immeasurably.
-Technology, big data, artificial intelligence and social media are revolutionizing everything about work, relationships, social norms, the political processes, healthcare, the exponential growth of knowledge, the care or disrepair of our planet, the perception of truth and facts, how we access and consume music, visual entertainment and food, how we drive or are driven and on and on.
+Technology, big data, artificial intelligence and social media are constantly revolutionizing everything about work, relationships, social norms, the political processes, healthcare, the exponential growth of knowledge, the care or disrepair of our planet, the perception of truth and facts, how we access and consume music, visual entertainment and food, how we drive or are driven, and on and on.

-You, our students, are professionals from around the world in a variety of industries and organizations including for-profit, not-for-profit, government, NGOs, educational institutions, and officers in the United States military.
+You, our students, are professionals from around the world in a variety of industries and organizations including for-profit, not-for-profit, government, NGOs, educational institutions and officers in the United States military.
 Together we are millennials, members of generation X, the silent generation and baby boomers.
-We work directly with change leaders across all these contexts and populations and in doing so we, faculty, always hold a systems perspective.
+We work directly with change leaders across all these contexts and populations, and in doing so, we faculty always hold a systems perspective.
 That is, we always consider multiple levels of analyses including the individual, the group, the organization, and the environment in understanding and tackling any problem.
 You, too, will learn to see organizations through this lens throughout your time in the program.

 And a systems perspective has never been more relevant.
 Indeed, what is happening in the world is also, of course, happening with you, our students, in our classes and in all the organizations we touch.
 We are surrounded by as many examples of leaders acting badly and authority that is mistrusted and untrustworthy as we are of exemplary leadership and responsible authority.
 In response, we work to hold multiple viewpoints, to consider differing perspectives, to navigate complexity and to expect continuous change as the new steady state.
-We are committed to freedom of speech but we vehemently reject racism, ethnocentrism, sexism, homophobia and all forms of discrimination and oppression.
+We are committed to freedom of speech, but we vehemently reject racism, ethnocentrism, sexism, homophobia and all forms of discrimination and oppression.
 That includes rejecting discrimination against those who hold differing political perspectives, differing worldviews, and opinions that may vary from the majority in the classroom or in the College.

-I teach Group Dynamics and in my class students often say they want to learn better how to talk to people who hold "different values" than they do.
+I teach Group Dynamics, and, in my class, students often say they want to learn better how to talk to people who hold "different values" than they do.

 I get it, I do.
-Don't we need to all learn how to do that better?
+Don't we all need to learn how to do that better?
 When people have different ideas, backgrounds, perspectives, interests, experiences and values from our own, how do we talk to each other?
 How do we build a learning community together when we are so different?
 How, indeed?